amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 #### 13. Enable and start etcd service (Every Node)

 Start <ins>from the first node</ins>, then go on with other nodes, as well.
+We want the first node to be the watchdog leader, thus we start from the first node.

 ```shell
 systemctl enable --now etcd